silverqx/TinyORM/docs/tinyorm-relationships.md

 <a name="one-to-one"></a>
 ### One To One

 A one-to-one relationship is a very basic type of database relationship.
 For example, a `User` model might be associated with one `Phone` model.
 To define this relationship, we will place a `phone` method on the `User` model.
 The `phone` method should call the `hasOne` method and return its result.
-The `hasOne` method is available to your model via the model's `Orm::Tiny::BaseModel<Model, Relations...>` base class:
+The `hasOne<Related>` method is available to your model via the model's `Orm::Tiny::BaseModel<Model, AllRelations...>` base class:

     #ifndef USER_H
     #define USER_H

-    #include "orm/tiny/basemodel.hpp"
+    #include <orm/tiny/basemodel.hpp>

     #include "models/phone.hpp"